Skip to content

 NWPB offers extensive structural and graphic customization, including:

-What is the difference between CMYK and Spot Color printing?
+What is the difference between CMYK and spot color printing?

-CMYK (4‑color process) blends Cyan, Magenta, Yellow, and Black to create a wide range of colors, ideal for photographic images.
-Spot Color uses individually mixed inks (often Pantone) for brighter, more consistent colors but with a smaller overall color range.
+CMYK (4-color process) blends Cyan, Magenta, Yellow, and Black to create a wide range of colors — ideal for photographic images and complex artwork.

 How long does it take to get a print card for approval?